wrujel/github-history/README.md

 # github-history
-An app that shows you git commit history of a github project.
+An app that shows you git commit history of a github repository.